Edmonton-Public-Library/fixitemholdsbot/Readme.md

  -c: Only consider moving holds to items that have the circulate flag set to 'Y'.
      Otherwise just consider items in hold-able locations.
  -d: Debug.
+ -f<LOCATION>: Force a location to be recognized by this script to be unholdable.
+     This will trigger the script to try and move these item holds to other hold-able locations.
+     Normally this script checks policies for unhold-able location, but if you want to include a sytem-recognized-holdable location as un-hold-able, then include them with the -f flag.
+     Example: -f"ON-ORDER,REF-BOOK"
+     Now 'ON-ORDER', and 'REF-BOOK' will be considered un-hold-able in addition to the already sytem-recognized-holdable locations.
  -h<hold_key>: Input a specific hold key.
 This operation will look at all
      holds for the title that are placed on items that are currently in invalid locations like discard, missing, or stolen.